Chenxingyu1990/A-Boundary-Based-Out-of-Distribution-Classifier-for-Generalized-Zero-Shot-Learning/README.md

 ## Installation

-1. Add this project to you python path.
+1. Add this project to your python path.

 2. To install, run